0xPARC/0xparc-intro-book/easy/src/plonk.typ

 To clean things up, shuffle the $12$ terms on the right-hand side of @copy2 so that each variable is in the cell it started at:
+We want to prove
 #eqn[
   $
-  "Want to prove" & mat(
+  mat(
     a_1 + omega^1 mu, a_2 + omega^2 mu, a_3 + omega^3 mu, a_4 + omega^4 mu;
     b_1 + eta omega^1 mu, b_2 + eta omega^2 mu, b_3 + eta omega^3 mu, b_4 + eta omega^4  mu;
     c_1 + eta^2 omega^1 mu, c_2 + eta^2 omega^2 mu, c_3 + eta^2 omega^3 mu, c_4 + eta^2 omega^4 mu;
   ) \
-  "is a permutation of" &
+  "is a permutation of" \
   mat(
   a_1 + #rbox($eta^2 omega^4 mu$), a_2 + omega^2 mu, a_3 + omega^3 mu, a_4 + #rbox($omega^1 mu$) ;
   b_1 + eta omega^1 mu, b_2+ #bbox($eta^2 omega^1 mu$), b_3 + eta omega^3 mu, b_4 + eta omega^4  mu ;